hypervel/hypervel.org/docs/docs/requests.md

 ```

 ::: info
 Remember everything injected by container is singleton?
-Then injecting `LaravelHyperf\Http\Request` is safe here?
+Then injecting `Hypervel\Http\Request` is safe here?
 Yes,it is.
 Request itself is a proxy class which fetches the real request data from context.
 :::

 #### Dependency Injection and Route Parameters